Jonny Quest: Comic books

 A Jonny Quest comic book (a retelling of the first TV episode, "Mystery of the Lizard Men") was published by Gold Key Comics in 1964.
+Huckleberry Hound Weekly included original Jonny Quest stories from 1965-1967.

 Comico began publication of a Jonny Quest series in 1986, with the first issue featuring Doug Wildey's artwork.
 The series was written by William Messner-Loebs and ran for 31 issues, with 2 specials and 3 "classic" issues drawn by Wildey retelling Quest TV episodes ("Shadow of the Condor", "Calcutta Adventure", and "Werewolf of the Timberland").
 Wildey drew several additional covers, as did Steve Rude and Dave Stevens.
 The series also spun off a 3-issue series named Jezebel Jade – drawn by Adam Kubert – which told the story of Jade's relationship and adventures with Race Bannon.

 Jonny and the gang (including Dr. Zin) returned to comic book form in May 2015 when they joined the Mystery Machine gang in DC Comics' 10th newsstand edition of Scooby-Doo Team-Up.

 In 2016, DC comics announced Future Quest, a series featuring Jonny Quest and a variety of other Hanna-Barbera characters.
-Johnny Quest has a crossover with Adam Strange in Adam Strange/Future Quest Annual #1 on March 29, 2017.
+Jonny Quest has a crossover with Adam Strange in Adam Strange/Future Quest Annual #1 on March 29, 2017.

+On October 13, 2023, it was announced a new Jonny Quest comic from Dynamite Entertainment is in the works.
+The series released its preview issue on May 4, 2024 for Free Comic Book Day, and it ran for five issues from August 14, 2024 to December 18, 2024.
+The series received generally positive reviews with an average critic score of 8.8/10 according to Comic Book Round Up.
+A sequel series, Space Ghost / Jonny Quest: Space Quest, crosses over with Space Ghost and began release on May 7, 2025.
+It is also receiving generally positive reviews with an average critic score of 8.3/10 as of August 2025.